ome/omero-figure/README.rst

 The command will display the absolute path to the directory where the application is installed e.g. ``~/<virtualenv_name>/lib/python3.6/site-packages``.
 Go to that directory.

-*Option 1*: Connect to the OMERO server and upload the script via the CLI.
+Connect to the OMERO server and upload the script via the CLI.
 It is important to be in the correct directory when uploading so that the script is uploaded with the full path: ``omero/figure_scripts/Figure_To_Pdf.py``:

 ::

     $ cd omero_figure/scripts
     $ omero script upload omero/figure_scripts/Figure_To_Pdf.py --official

-*Option 2*: Alternatively, before starting the OMERO.server, copy the script from the figure install ``/omero_figure/scripts/omero/figure_scripts/Figure_To_Pdf.py`` to the OMERO.server ``path/to/OMERO.server/lib/scripts/omero/figure_scripts``.
+*Option 3*: Alternatively, before starting the OMERO.server, copy the script from the figure install ``/omero_figure/scripts/omero/figure_scripts/Figure_To_Pdf.py`` to the OMERO.server ``path/to/OMERO.server/lib/scripts/omero/figure_scripts``.
 Then restart the OMERO.server.

-*Option 3*: Upload the script through the OMERO web interface: For this, log into your OMERO web interface as admin, select the scripts icon and click on the "Upload Script" button.
-Select the ``Figure_To_Pdf.py`` script from the directory where you copied it to locally and upload it into the directory ``omero/figure_scripts``.

 Now install the script's dependencies: